YouYouTheBoxx/AutoColorizer/README.md

 # AutoColorizer
-A simple try to make an autoregressive sort of AI model that can colorize any lineart image.
+A simple try to make an AI model that can colorize any lineart image.